gribot-robotics/documentation/README.md

+# Project ond documentation rganization

+The project and documentation are organized into 6 main phase.
+A list of activities and deliverables are asociated to each phase.

+* Planning
+* Concept Development
+* System-Level Design
+* Detail Design
+* Testing and Refinement
+* Production Ramp-Up

-# specifications
+# Specifications

-Gribot specifications are written in docbooki, with Oxygen XML Editor.
-A pdf version is available in folder specifications/out/pdf/main.pdf
+Gribot specifications are written in docbook, with Oxygen XML Editor.

+Specification are beinbg reorganized.
+The old specification are located in folder old_spec/out/pdf/main.pdf, while the new will be split according to the project steps in different folder.

 # Free editing tools